-- 1Department of Biomecial Physics, University of Warsaw, Poland
+- 1Department of Biomedical Physics, Faculty of Physics, University of Warsaw, Warsaw, Poland

-- 2Institute of Biocybernetics and Biomedical Engineering (PAN), Poland
+- 2Institute of Biocybernetics and Biomedical Engineering of Polish Academy of Sciences, Warsaw, Poland

 Publication of Euler (1736) is regarded as the first paper on graph theoretical analysis (GTA), however, the term graph was introduced later by Sylvester (1878).
 Among the first applications of GTA were papers of Percheron (1982) on natural binary arborescences and of Kohn and Letzkus (1983) on metabolic regulation.
 GTA formalism assumes that a basic representation of a network—a graph—consists of nodes (vertices) and connections between them (edges).
 The application of GTA for quantification of connectivity structure in brain gained the impetus with a work of Watts and Strogatz (1998), who popularized the so-called “small world” (SW) networks.
 The basic parameters describing a network are clustering coefficient (CC) and path length (PL).
 CC is a measure of the local interconnectedness of a graph—a fraction of the neighbors of a node that are also neighbors of each other.
 PL is the shortest path between two vertices expressed as the number of traversed vertices.
 Every node of the network should be connected with every other node by at least one path.
 “Small-world” networks are characterized by a high CC and a short PL.
 These parameters are normalized in respect of reference parameters obtained from equivalent random networks.
-The network is considered to be “small world” if the ratio of the normalized CC to PL is greater than one.
+The network is considered to be “small world” if the ratio of the normalized CC to PL is >1.
 The other parameters frequently used to characterize networks are the node degree (the number of edges connected to a given vertex), the average number of edges for vertex and the global efficiency.
-The further developments in GTA theory included scale-free networks, a class of networks that as a whole had a power-law distribution of the number of links connecting to a node (Barbassi et. al., 1999).
-Local properties of networks can be described as motifs—recurrent and statistically significant sub-graphs or patterns (Schen-Orr et al. 2002).
-The network has community structure if the nodes can be easily grouped into sets such that each set of nodes is densely connected internally with a weaker connections between groups (Girvan and Newman, 2002).
-Network modularity reflects the concentration of edges within modules compared with a random distribution of edges between all nodes (Newman, 2006).
+The further developments in GTA theory included scale-free networks, a class of networks that as a whole had a power-law distribution of the number of links connecting to a node (Barabási and Albert, 1999).
+Local properties of networks can be described as motifs—recurrent and statistically significant sub-graphs or patterns (Shen-Orr et al., 2002).
+The network has community structure if the nodes can be easily grouped into sets such that each set of nodes is densely connected internally with a weaker connections between groups (Newman and Girvan, 2004).
+Network modularity reflects the concentration of edges within modules compared with a random distribution of edges between all nodes (Newman, 2003).

 GTA finds applications in many branches of science in particular in brain studies.
 Recently a criticism of GTA and in particular of SW formalism application to quantify brain connectivity patterns was raised.
 Herein we shall concentrate on the application of GTA to the quantification of networks obtained by means of EEG/MEG and the pitfalls of this approach.